ASSESSMENTS AND TESTS AVAILABLE

 generic or LVN-to-RN students.
 Thusly, the DRP Test is no longer available.

 ENGLISH AS A SECOND LANGUAGE (ESL) PLACEMENT TEST

-The ESL (English As a Second Language) Placement Test is designed for students for whom English is their second language.
+The ESL (English As a Second Language) Placement Test is designed for students whose first language is not English.

 If you have a question about whether you should take the ESL Placement Test or the regular English Placement Test, the following questions may help you decide:

 |1.
 Is English the first language you learned as a child?||YES||NO|

 |2.
 Did you complete most of your education in the